aidandyde/tga-dds-converter/README.md

-# TGA to DDS Batch Converter for Transport Fever 2 (or generic)
+# TGA to DDS Batch Converter (For Transport Fever 2)
 A simple TGA to DDS in-place batch-converter written in Python and leveraging ImageMagick's `mogrify` command.

 **Windows Only, Requires ImageMagick and Python >3.6**